 A healthy vegetarian food blog offering creative and approachable recipes.
 Kate’s dog, Cookie, catches the crumbs.
 Her work is simplistic and clean (not overcluttered) and features some really great recipes that are actually healthy and delicious.

 India commonly has an addictive effect on its visitors.
-The same can be said of Shivesh’s Instagram account, a scrolling feed filled with sweeping tea plantations, smiling pictures of Shivesh doing exciting foodie things around India (and beyond) and magnificent, colorful creations from the freshest of Indian produce.
-This Insta will make you want to visit India SO BAD, if you didn’t already.
+The same can be said of Shivesh’s Instagram account, a feed filled with sweeping tea plantations, smiling pictures of Shivesh doing exciting foodie things around India (and beyond) and magnificent, colorful creations from the freshest of Indian produce.

 Long-term food photographer for the New York Times, Andrew has created a career out of moody, vintage still-life inspired shots with an emphasis on macro details.
 His publish as-shot approach to imagery is evident in his online tutorials, unveiling an unassuming-yet-uncompromising personality.

-The Swedes really seem to know their plant based cooking, and seeing as even the Google Executive Chairman believes that a “vegan revolution is coming”, several plant based accounts have been included here for both photographic skill and quality of content.
-Agnes’ chilled beetroot soup is a pretty good marker for the types of dishes and pics you can expect to find in her feed.
-With a somewhat basic props collection, she shows what a little creativity can do to create an image that makes your mouth water.
+The Swedes really seem to know their plant based cooking.
+With a somewhat basic props collection, Agnes shows what a little creativity can do to create an image that makes your mouth water.

 Based in Sydney, Australia, Danella’s imagery is bright, crisp and clean, often featuring shots of Sydney venues and local restaurant offerings.
 One of the photographers on the list without a content-heavy food blog of her own, Danella has made a solid living from photographing cookbooks and client work which is always a nod to talent that speaks to everyone.

-Positive and upbeat and both the captions and imagery, Copenhagen photographer & stylist Signe Bay has a truly aspirational feed.
+Positive and upbeat in both the captions and imagery, Copenhagen photographer and stylist Signe Bay has a truly aspirational feed.
 Homecooked breakfasts, tables set perfectly for dinner and pics of rowboats gently going downstream, Signe’s shots will make you feel good just by looking at them.